davidfstr/dafoster.net/_posts/2017-03-25-how-to-design-large-programs-with-abstraction-and-encapsulation.md

 ### The Challenge

 A large program has a lot of behavior to specify.
-The number of lines of code is roughly proportional to the complexity of the behavior specified.[^squared]
+The complexity of the behavior specified by a program is roughly proportional to its size.[^squared]

 ![Lines](/assets/2017/abstraction-and-encapsulation/1-lines.png)

 However a coder, being only human, can only hold a fixed amount of **concepts** in their head at once.

-[^squared]: I lied: When you think about it program complexity tends to grow with the *square* of its size rather than linearly because all pieces of the program can depend on the other pieces and these dependencies contribute to the program complexity.
+[^squared]: I'm intentionally oversimplifying: Program complexity actually tends to grow with the *square* of its size rather than linearly because all pieces of the program can depend on the other pieces and these dependencies contribute to the program complexity.

 ### Chunking